Tonia Couch: Biography

 At the March 2015 World Series in Dubai, Couch took third place in the 10m platform event.
 She won the overall title of Diving World Series champion for the 10m platform, after winning four bronze medals in the series.
 She and Sarah Barrow also won two bronzes and a silver in the synchro event.
 She participated in the World Championships in Kazan, reaching 8th in the 10 m platform event and 6th in the 10 m synchro event with Sarah Barrow.
 This helped Team GB to secure a quota place at the 2016 Olympics.

 In 2016, Couch appeared on Deal or no Deal on Tour as a box-opener.

+Later that year Tonia also came 8th in the regional welly boot throwing contest in Chudleigh.

 Couch participated in 10m platform diving in Diving World Series 2016 in Kazan in April 2016 and won a silver medal with a score of 365.90, less than two points behind the gold winner Qian Ren.
 Her best dive was an inward 3 1/2 somersaults in pike position (DD 3.2) which got a score of 81.60.

 In the Rio Olympics, Couch and Lois Toulson won fifth place in synchronized 10m platform with a score of 319.44.
 Couch also competed in 10m platform and reached the finals, finishing in 12th place with a score of 323.70.

 She participated in Diving World Series 2017 Beijing between 3–5 March 2017 competing in the Women's synchronised 10m, teamed with Toulson and finishing in fifth place with a score of 294.72.
 Couch participated in the Diving World Series 2017 between 9 - 11 Mar 2017 in Guangzhou, again teamed with Lois Toulson and finishing in 5th place with a score of 308.16 in the 10m synchronized platform diving.
 On 31 March 2017 Couch and Toulson competed in the Diving World Series 2017 in Kazan, again finishing in fifth place in the 10m platform synchronized diving with a score of 269.58.

 She qualified for the World Championships in 2016, competing in the synchronised 10 m platform event with Toulson.

 Following her retirement, Couch received a special recognition award at the British Diving Championships on 26 January 2018.
+She appeared as a diving pundit as part of the BBC's coverage of the 2024 Summer Olympic Games.